oneadisa/spotify-app/spotify-app-requirements.md

 4. **Technical Documentation**: Brief explanation of architecture decisions

 This requirements document provides everything needed to build a maximum-scoring Spotify playlist app in 2 days.
 Focus on implementing features incrementally and testing thoroughly at each step.

+create playlist and edit playlist slider on home screen home screen with real spotify data. recently played.
+New releases. my artists. and other headings. artist screen from search and other screens. share playlist invite friends to join playlist